 The website owner may not register any domain name containing an Affymetrix mark and may not claim any trademark or similar proprietary rights in the domain name.

-This list of registered and non-registered trademarks (i.e., brand names) is not an exhaustive list.
-The omission of a mark from this list should not be considered an indication that Affymetrix does not use the mark, and does not constitute a waiver of any intellectual property rights that Affymetrix might have in the trademark.
+This list of registered and unregistered trademarks is not an exhaustive list.
+The omission of a mark from this list should not be considered an indication that Affymetrix does not use the trademark, and does not constitute a waiver of any intellectual property rights that Affymetrix might have in the trademark.
 Inquiries regarding the ownership and status of any Affymetrix trademark, and the ability to obtain a limited license to Affymetrix trademarks, may be sent to firstname.lastname@example.org.

 - Command Console®